lakdev28/telegram-message-sender/README.md

 **My Other Services:**
 If you need any kind of Telegram bot or Program Developed Please contact me.
 I can do it for you.
 Payments can be made after work is completed.
 These are some of the works that I can do:
-- Web Scraping
+- Web Scraping With Selenium
-- Automation
+- Automation tasks with Python
-- Windows custom app development
+- Windows custom app development with PySide6, Or PyQt
-- Telegram Bot Development
+- Telegram Bot Development with Telethon/Pyrogram
-- Discord Bot Development
+- Discord Bot Development with Discord.py
+- Web Development with Flask/HTML/Bootstrap

 **Other Programs:**
 I already have many programs that developed for Telegram and Discord, here are some of them.
 If you interested in any of them please DM me.